-Last time, we learned that we are Christ’s heralds and we learned that a herald completely represented the king.
+Last time, we learned that we are Christ’s heralds.
+We learned that a herald completely represented the king.
 He had his king’s protection and was “the voice of the crown”.

 Heralds during the Middle Ages made proclamations of royal commands or invitations to tournaments.
-As Jesus’ herald, we can proclaim that God is Creator, or Jesus is returning, or He is displeased with sin.
-We can invite people to the marriage feast of the Lamb which will be held in Heaven for all who know Him personally.
+As Jesus’ herald, we proclaim that God is Creator, or Jesus is returning, or He desires obedience.
+We invite people to the marriage feast of the Lamb (Revelation 19:7 – 9) for all who know Him.

-If you feel uncomfortable relating what God is saying in His Word, especially when your message goes against popular thinking or opinion, keep in mind that it’s God’s message, not yours.
-If someone disagrees with God’s law, and calls you narrow-minded for believing what you do… then remember as a herald that they are criticizing God, not you.
+If you feel uncomfortable relating what God is saying in His Word, keep in mind that it’s God’s message, not yours.
+As a herald, your message especially when your message may go against popular thinking or opinion.
+If someone calls you narrow-minded for believing what you do… they are criticizing God, not you.

-Of course, we need to deliver God’s message as He would, lovingly, not rudely or insensitively.
-2 Timothy 4: 1 – 2 commands us to proclaim the Word of God, to explain Who Jesus Christ is, and specifically, to explain that He is the returning Judge and King.
-Verse two goes on to say that we are to “be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.”
-Verses 3 and 4 state that because the time is coming when the world will turn from the truth, we should preach the Word even when our message is unwelcome or the time is inconvenient:.
+Of course, we need to deliver God’s message as He would, with love, not rudely or insensitively.
+2 Timothy 4: 1 – 2 commands us to proclaim the Word of God.
+We explain Who Jesus Christ is and that He is the returning Judge and King.
+We are to “be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.”
+Verses 3 and 4 state that the time is coming when the world will turn from the truth.
+We should preach the Word even when our message is unwelcome or the time is inconvenient.

-We don’t even have to be speaking in order to be a good herald.
-A herald fully represents the king, so every action should reflect the quality and purpose of the king.
+We don’t even have to speak to be a good herald.
+A herald fully represents the king.
+Every action should reflect the quality and purpose of the king.
 Of course, if the herald never talks, no one will know what on earth the king has to say.
-2 Corinthians 5: 20 explains how to deliver the message we carry with us as we represent Christ wherever we go: we are given “the ministry of reconciliation – that by word and deed we might aim to bring others into harmony with Him.”
+2 Corinthians 5: 20 explains how to deliver the message we carry with us.
+We represent Christ wherever we go: we have “the ministry of reconciliation – that by word and deed we might aim to bring others into harmony with Him.”
 Actions are as important as words in being a good herald.

 Part 2 of 2 < Prev Next >